jw2670105/JW-YG-YH-final-project/README.md

 2 = weight(lb) * 703 /(height(in)^2)<br />
 the second number is weight.<br />
 the third number is height.<br />
+I rewrite the calculator class. <br />
+I write Metric Calculator and Standard Calculator class as subclasses of calculator class.<br />
+I also write a create function of Calculator class, if function choice is 1, then we return a Metric_calculator class pointer, if function choice is 2, we return the Standard_calculator pointer, otherwise return nullptr.<br />

 # Composite pattern by Junlong Wu<br />
 I created the hpp file for add, subtract, divide, multiple, and power, so we can directly access them in main.</br>